 Brown + RISD

-As neighbors on College Hill, RISD and Brown University have long enjoyed a mutually beneficial relationship, with students at each institution cross-registering for classes at no extra cost.
-Many RISD students take advantage of intensive foreign language classes at Brown, along with a wide range of offerings in math, science and the humanities.
-Conversely, many Brown students welcome opportunities to do in-depth studio work and tap into the creative expertise available down the hill.
-In short, RISD and Brown students benefit from cross-disciplinary exchanges and interact both academically and socially.
+As neighbors on College Hill, RISD and Brown University enjoy a longstanding relationship.
+Students at each institution benefit by cross-registering for classes at no extra cost.
+Many RISD students take advantage of foreign language classes at Brown, along with diverse offerings in math, science and the humanities.
+Likewise, many Brown students take studios and tap into RISD’s creative expertise.
+In short, RISD and Brown students gain from mutual exchange and interact both academically and socially.

-For RISD students who wish to elect courses at Brown, as well as Brown students seeking to register for RISD courses, support resources are available from the RISD Registrar’s Office.
-Registration is on a space-available basis and subject to permission from the course instructor and registrar of the host school.
+The RISD Registrar’s Office offers support for RISD students who wish to elect courses at Brown, as well as Brown students registering for RISD courses.
+Registration is on a space-available basis and subject to permission from the course instructor and the host school’s registrar.

 Shared resources and opportunities

 Students with a RISD or Brown ID can access opportunities on both campuses.
 In addition to taking courses at Brown, RISD students enjoy use of Brown's libraries and athletic facilities—including a pool, an ice skating rink, gyms, tracks and courts.